IgSokolov/make-lisp-project/README.md

 ```
 ./make-lisp-project.sh -l -n my-library file1 file2
 ```
-This produces a folder `my-library` with following content:
+This produces a folder `my-library` with the following content:
 ```
 my-library/
 ├── api.lisp